-- 1.1 The public is entitled to expect of local government employees conduct of the highest standard.
-Public confidence in the integrity of the County Council would be undermined if there were the least suspicion, however ill-founded, that those who work for it could be influenced in any way by improper motives.
-Employees should also be protected against unjustified allegations or wrongdoing. - 1.2 It is important therefore that employees should know the standards of conduct expected of them.
-This booklet is designed to help to bring together a number of existing provisions and guidelines.
-It also includes clarification of some areas where there may have previously been some doubt. - 1.3 It is impossible to cover every eventuality in a document such as this and there will always be some room for interpretation.
+3.1 The public is entitled to expect of local government employees conduct of the highest standard.
+Public confidence in the integrity of the County Council would be undermined if there were the least suspicion, however ill- founded, that those who work for it could be influenced in any way by improper motives.
+Employees should also be protected against unjustified allegations of wrongdoing.
+It is important therefore that employees should know the standards of conduct expected of them.

+3.2 It is impossible to cover every eventuality in a document such as this and there will always be some room for interpretation.
 It is not a definitive statement of the law nor does it take away the requirement for individuals to comply with the law.
 It is intended as a guide which will assist employees to reach a decision in any particular case.
 Rules or Codes of Conduct do not of themselves create the standards but they are an indispensable factor in achieving the standards required.